CourseChat/openprojects/content/Kibera Town Centre/XIO Real-Time Telemetry.md

 # Extending telemetry to comprehensive site digital twin
+> [!info] Digital Twin meets Zero Trust
+>
+> This is an overview of an XIO **Digital Twin** initiative to offer a new service to existing and prospective customers: build an executable real-time model of their system and all of its components, with a new, inherent capability to sense intrusions, code insertions, and PLC signal path alterations.
+Here are the steps to take with an existing customer.

 ## Start with sensor list
 - Map all existing sensor and actuator feeds to XiO cloud